Disulfiram and Chemotherapy in Treating Patients with Refractory Solid Tumors or Metastatic Pancreatic Cancer

 - Life expectancy >= 12 weeks

-- Cohort 2 (MTD) only: patient willing to undergo muscle biopsies at baseline and after 28 to 35 days of disulfiram/chemotherapy or chemotherapy/placebo therapy as required by the protocol unless the muscle biopsy has been waived after discussion with the principal investigator (PI); muscle biopsies will not be required at non-Mayo Clinic sites
+- Cohort 2 (MTD) only: patient willing to undergo muscle biopsies at baseline and after 28 to 35 days of disulfiram/chemotherapy as required by the protocol unless the muscle biopsy has been waived after discussion with the principal investigator (PI); muscle biopsies will not be required at non-Mayo Clinic sites

 - Cohort 2 (MTD) only: patient willing to have paraffin-embedded slides of the primary pancreas tumor or metastatic site, if available, sent to Mayo investigators for this study

 - For women of childbearing potential only: negative urine or serum pregnancy test done =< 7 days prior to registration

 - Eastern Cooperative Oncology Group (ECOG) performance status (PS) 0, 1 or 2

 - Able to swallow or have medication administered through a gastrostomy tube (G-tube) and absorb the medication

 - Patient willing to complete a medication diary